 This custom visual also has a dynamic ability to show today’s date but it’s not relevant in this case because it doesn’t extend to the length of our data.

-It also has the ability to download the dates as a calendar file from the Google Calendar or Outlook.
+It also has the ability to download the dates as a calendar file from Google Calendar or Outlook.

 This is an example of how you configure custom visuals for Power BI.
 There’s a lot of experimentation required to get it to look exactly right, but I think it provides a valuable way of displaying the data.